Steps to Transfer Email using IMAP

 Understanding the effect of a Nameserver Change on your Email

 After you have completed transferring your mail to your new server, then one of your lasts steps in the transfer process is to change the name servers to point to us.
 Create an email forwarder to a service like Google mail, Outlook, or Yahoo mail in order to keep a copy of all emails going to your domain.
-If you have not already forwarded your email to a third party, then you can do so now in order to prevent any emails from not being accessible after the name server change has completed.
+If you have not already forwarded your email to a third party, then you can do so now in order to prevent any emails from not being accessible after the name server change has been completed.

 Learn more about managing email servers with our Managed VPS Hosting Product Guide.